howlingunit/hangman/README.md

     * [deactivateKeyboard()](./static/lib/domlib.mjs#L50)
       * This is ran at the end of the game.
 It loops through the keyboard and checks if the letter has been guessed.
 If not, it disables the button.
     * [end(completeWord, win)](./static/lib/domlib.mjs#L85)
       * This function is ran at the end of the game.
-If `win = Flase` it then displays the correct word and colours it red.
+If `win = Flase` it then displays the underscores and colours it red.
 If `win = True` it colours it green
       * This function also reveals the replay button
 ### game logic
 * when the page loads it [sets up the page](./static/lib/hangman.mjs#L13).
 It makes the keyboard, adds the eventlisteners and runs the [reset function](./static/lib/hangman.mjs#L46), which cleans up the page and sets all the values then it runs [startGame](./static/lib/hangman.mjs#L63).
 This function gets the word from the server, and applies the settings and it runs [updateDOM](./static/lib/domlib.mjs#L70) and then its waiting for user input.
 * When a key is pressed, it runs [turn(letter)](./static/lib/hangman.mjs#L88), which is the primary function in the games loop, and it runs in this sequence:
   * First, it checks if the letter has already been guessed.
 If so, it returns
   * It makes a copy of `word.underscore`.
 This is for later so we can check if a correct guess has been made as these two will differ
+  * It then sends the id, underscores, and letter to the server through `/turn`
-  * It then loops through `word.word` and checks the inputted letter against each letter.
-If there's a match, it will replace the underscore of the exact location in `word.underscore` with the correct letter and change the colour of that key to green on the keyboard.
+  * The server then loops through `word.word` and checks the inputted letter against each letter.
+If there's a match, it will replace the underscore of the exact location in `userUnderscore`.
+After it loops through, it sends `userUnderscore` back.
+  * On the response the client replaces `word.underscore` with `returnWord.underscore`.
   * Then it checks if there is a difference between `OldUnderscore` and `word.underscore`.
 If there is a difference, the user guessed a correct letter, and that letter will be in `word.underscore`.
 No difference means there were no matches between the inputted `letter` and the letters in `word.word`, so it removes a life and colours the letter red.
   * It then runs `updateDom()` to update the UI with new information (e.g. change the hangman picture).
   * The function then checks if the game has ended, it runs two checks.
 First, it checks if `word.underscore === word.word` if so, that means all the correct letters have been guessed, and the user has won.
 It also checks that the lives are above zero.
 If they're below zero, then the user has lost.